PokemonGoMap/RocketMap/docs/extras/captchas.md

     captcha-solving: True
     manual-captcha-domain: http://localhost:5000

-## Bookmarklet
+### Bookmarklet
-You can find the required bookmarklet to solve captchas in browser at:
+The required bookmarklet to solve captchas using only the web browser can be found at:

 `http://localhost:5000/bookmarklet`